donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 ```

 The point of similarity between these two is the argument `parser: State => Parser[_]`.
+The `Parser[_]` returned by this function is where we get access to the user's command line input.

+## Approach 1: The SBT way

-`Parser[T]` is the tool that SBT provides to, as you might have guessed, parse command line input[^4]. `Parser[T]` defines the low-level methods that you would need to use directly if you were defining a new `Parser[T]` implementation.
+`Parser[T]` is the tool that SBT provides to, as you might have guessed, parse command line input[^4]. `Parser[T]` defines the low-level methods needed for directly implementing new parsers.
 Generally, you won't need to do this.
-Instead, SBT provides a number of low-level parsers for common scenarios in `sbt.complete.Parsers`[^5].
-You will generally combine these together to make more useful `Parser[T]` instances using the combinators in `RichParser` which implicitly enriches instances of `Parser[T]`.
+Instead, SBT provides a number of parsers for common scenarios in `sbt.complete.Parsers`[^5].
+You will generally combine these together to build more useful `Parser[T]` instances using the combinators in `sbt.complete.RichParser` which implicitly enriches `Parser[T]`.

-If you decide that you need to use these parsers in your SBT project, you should definitely try to familiarise yourself with both `sbt.complete.Parser` and `sbt.complete.Parsers`.
+If you decide that you need to use these parsers in your SBT project, you will need to familiarise yourself with both `sbt.complete.Parser` and more importantly `sbt.complete.Parsers`.

+### Step 1: Add an InputTask or Command to your build definition

 Here is what an `InputTask` and a `Command` would look like for `sbt mkdir` in our `build.sbt` file.